Carlos1996s/pcileech-wifi-8168/README.md

 You can use this project to implement any PCIe device you wish to create.
 The flexible architecture allows for custom device implementations according to your specific requirements.

+### Supported Devices

+This project has simulated the RTL8168 network card device as a second course project for beginners.
+It can trigger MSI interrupts.
+So how to trigger MSIX?
+Try configuring the Table and enabling the MSIX capability block!

+###

+QQ Group 1044979352 for technical exchanges only, please do not discuss other topics.

 # PCILeech FPGA 项目

 这是 PCILeech FPGA 项目的改进版本，新增了以下功能和改进：